National Electrical Code Top Ten Tips: Article 517 -- Healthcare Facilities

 office is a health care facility that is specifically mentioned in

 Article 517.
+And any competent dentist will advise you on dental health: don't drink sodas, don't use mouthwash, don't eat sugary foods, and don't chew on ice cubes.
+Do floss.
 But a systematic exercise program is core to health care, yet gyms are not covered by Article 517.
 Similarly, a nutrient-dense diet based on whole foods is core to a health care program, yet the produce department of a grocery store is not covered by Article 517.
 The difference is a dental office has patients, while a gym has members and a produce department has customers.

 - Grounding is a distinguishing focus of Article 517.
 You will